FredericGariepy/TCM_SEC_Notebook/Python 101/projects/SHA256 password cracking.md

-Another stupid simple script, pwn Tools is not necessary here... log just make it look cool.
+A simple script, I think pwn Tools is not necessary here... log just make it look clean.

 Were basically going though a list and encoding each word until it's hash corresponds to the hash we are looking for..